Website Management

 many ways to easily share information.
 Many people use social media, but those

-pages often are not fully public if others need to set up an account or share
+pages often are not fully public if others need to set up an account or share their

-can give you income if your content gets popular because the company sells
+you income if your content gets popular because the company sells

 advertisements that viewers of your content will see.
 I decided to pay a little